Rbbingham/CSC-4200_program/README.md

 ## Project for CSC 4200
-Implementation of a client and a sever program that will a command over a network
+Implementation of a client and a sever program that will send a command over a network

 ### Server specifications
 The server takes two arguments: